My workdays used to go something like this:

 Feel guilty about not making enough progress on my important projects.
 Continue working late — way past the point of optimal productivity — because I never felt like I got "enough" done.

 Keep thinking about the important tasks I hadn't finished even after I had left work.
 Start the next day feeling drained, anxious, and guilty about the previous day's lack of productivity.

-As you can imagine, I wasn't getting things done and I finished each workday feeling stressed and discouraged.
+As you can imagine, I wasn't getting things done, and I finished each workday feeling stressed and discouraged.
 That’s when I discovered the almost magical power of a workday shutdown ritual.
-In his bestselling book Deep Work: Rules for Focuses Success in a Distracted World, Cal Newport describes the importance of ending each and every workday the same way:
+In his bestselling book Deep Work: Rules for Focused Success in a Distracted World, Cal Newport describes the importance of ending each and every workday the same way: